[Webinar] Protect Your Most Trusted Mainframe Data Across the World in an Age of Heightened Cyber-security

-Create a unified data repository for your mainframe and open systems data on Amazon S3 storage.
+Create a unified data repository for your mainframe and open systems data on Amazon S3.
 Protect your mainframe data from cyber threats.

 Protect your mainframe data from cyber attacks such as ransomware, by using immutable AWS storage to create multiple copies of the data and ensure all copies are protected.
 In addition, the data is compressed and encrypted end-to-end.
 When sent to Amazon S3, the data can also be air-gapped — which means an additional copy is isolated from the network and is not exposed to malicious attacks.
 Model9 will also enable you to recover your mainframe data directly from the AWS immutable copy into a clean room.

-Model9 lets you manage your data on AWS S3, S3 Glacier, and S3 Glacier Deep Archive.
-It provides tools for automatic discovery of all your mainframe data assets, support for efficient delivery of data sets to the AWS cloud, and makes data assets accessible from your cloud applications.
+Model9 lets you manage your data on Amazon S3, Amazon S3 Glacier Flexible Retrieval, and Amazon Glacier Deep Archive.
+It provides tools for automatic discovery of all your mainframe data assets, support for efficient delivery of data sets to the AWS Cloud, and makes data assets accessible from your cloud applications.

-Model9 eliminates legacy VTL, delivering reduced cost and improved performance by replacing it with affordable AWS S3 for cloud backups and disaster recovery.
-You can also migrate all historical tape data to S3 and replace your legacy system entirely.
+Model9 eliminates legacy VTL, delivering reduced cost and improved performance by replacing it with affordable Amazon S3 for cloud backups and disaster recovery.
+You can also migrate all historical tape data to Amazon S3 and replace your legacy system entirely.